Classic French Fish Recipe In 15 Minutes (Yes, Really!)

 - Dredge the fish.
 Pat fish filets dry on all sides with a paper towel, then place in the bowl with the egg and coat on all sides.
 Allow excess egg to drip off, then place in the almond mixture.
 Cover completely, then press firmly to make sure it’s evenly coated on all sides.
 Set aside, then repeat with remaining sole filet.

 - Pan sear the sole.
-In a large nonstick skillet, heat 2 neutral oil and 1 Tbsp butter over medium-high heat.
+In a large nonstick skillet, heat 2 Tbsp neutral oil and 1 Tbsp butter over medium-high heat.
 When the butter has melted, add 2 fish fillets to the pan and cook for 2 minutes per side, or until a light golden brown crust has formed.
 Using a fish spatula, carefully flip the fish over and cook an additional 1-2 minutes more.
 Transfer to a serving plate.
 Repeat with remaining fish fillets, adding the last tablespoon of butter.

 - Finish the sauce, then serve!
 Squeeze the juice of half of a lemon into the remaining butter, then stir until well mixed.
 Taste, adjust seasoning, and then stir in 2 Tbsp chopped parsley or chives.
 Pour or spoon the sauce on top of the sole, then garnish with additional fresh parsley or chives and a pinch of flaky sea salt.
 Serve with lemon wedges on the side, if wanted.